aniketrajnish/me/index.md

 <img class="profile-picture" src="me3.jpg">

-I'm a sophomore and the secertary of game developement at IIT Gandhinagar.
+I'm a sophomore and the secertary of game developement club at IIT Gandhinagar ([DigiS IIT Gandhinagr](https://www.instagram.com/digis_iitgn/)).
 I'm into developing games, VFX and simulations.
 I've mentioned some of my work below.

 ## Research Interest